munificent/craftinginterpreters/book/strings.md

     onto the heap.
 That way, when the string is later freed, we know it is safe to free the characters too.

-    This is a simpler approach, but wastes some memory, which might be a problem on very constrained devices.
+    This is a simpler approach but wastes some memory, which might be a problem on very constrained devices.
 Instead, we could keep track of which ObjStrings own their character array and which are "constant strings" that just point back to the original source string or some other non-freeable